emmy3000/AirBnB_clone/web_static/README.md

-0x01.
-AirBnB clone -- Web static
+# AirBnB clone - Web static

+Airbnb objects brought to life by building a static frontend application.